kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Filter Bubbles

-Repeated exposure narrows options.
+Repeated exposure narrows options
-Diversity declines.
+Diversity declines
 Discovery suffers

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.